-SSAS is a modeling engine in Microsoft SQL Server, and it is now more than 20 years old mature technology.
+SSAS is a modeling engine in Microsoft SQL Server and is now more than 20 years old mature technology.
 SSAS is a server-side modeling technology.
-It means the model will be hosted in a server, and there are client tools available to work with it.
+It means the model will be hosted on a server, and client tools can work with it.
 Through many years; the two most common client tools to work with SSAS were and still are: SQL Server Data Tools (SSDT), and SQL Server Management Studio (SSMS).

-SSAS models can be monitored using a lot of queries and command called Dynamic Management Views (DMV).
+SSAS models can be monitored using a lot of queries and commands called Dynamic Management Views (DMV).
 For example, the command below shows all the users querying or working with this SSAS model;

 SQL Server Analysis Services is a server-side technology, that can give you a lot of details about the model, and can be monitored through client tools using many scripts and commands such as Dynamic Management Views.